DileePerera/LiveLingo/README.md

 php artisan serve
 ```

-## Frontend Setup
+## Backend Setup

-Follow these steps to set up and run the frontend of LiveLingo.
+Follow these steps to set up and run the backend of LiveLingo.

 ### Step 1: Create Virtual Environmet and activate
 Run the following commands based on your operating system: